Pranav-Official/maze-solver-web/README.md

 - UI complete along with dark mode!
 - Implementaion of maze generation(completed!).
-- Canvas need to be made(pending).
+- Canvas need to be made(Completed!).
-- Implementation of Maze solving(pending).
+- Implementation of Maze solving(DFS COMPLETED!).

 ## Getting Started